 Step 2 (optional): Soak the beans.
 Follow your preferred method of soaking below, if desired.
 Be sure to discard the soaking liquid and rinse the beans with fresh water thoroughly before cooking.

-Simmer gently and allow them to cook until desired tenderness, periodically checking the beans for doneness.
+Step 4: Simmer gently over medium heat and allow the dried beans to cook until they reach your desired tenderness, periodically checking the beans for doneness.
 Add more water as needed to ensure the beans are fully submerged during the cooking process.
-When the beans are almost done, you can add additional seasonings like ground black pepper, granulated garlic, onion powder, cumin, or Italian Seasoning.

 - Rinse your beans well and pick out any that are broken, deformed, or discolored.

-- Place your beans in a large stock pot, add 1 tsp of salt, and cover with water 2” past the top of the beans.
+- Place your beans in a large stock pot, add 1 teaspoon of salt, and cover with water 2” past the top of the beans.
 (If you have hard water, use distilled or purified water to cook beans.)

 - Bring the beans just to a boil.
 Stir, cover with a lid, and remove from the heat.
 Let the beans sit in the hot water until the water has cooled to room temperature, about 30-45 minutes.

-- Drain the beans and either repeat the process (starting with step 2) or follow the recipe card below to cook the beans
+- Drain the beans and either repeat the process (starting with step 2) or follow the recipe card below to cook the beans.

 I shared two methods for soaking beans above, but if you need a timer on how long to soak, you need about 45 minutes for the quick soak, and up to 12 hours for the long soak.